ArtBIT/budza/README.md

 Rough real-world estimate: 400–600 images.

 Videos eat the same pool — a 5-second MJPEG clip at 24 fps is typically 3–8 MB, so a handful of videos quickly dominates.
+Aim for ultra short (2s) looping videos.

 ## Gestures